Pre-trial rights of the accused in Scots law: Right to have access to crown witness statements

 Some solicitors will email the crown witness statements in full.
 Other solicitors might provide summary versions of these statements.

 Right to serve a "Statement of uncontroversial evidence"

 The accused may serve a statement of uncontroversial evidence on the procurator fiscal and the court.
 A defence solicitor can undertake this on the accused behalf.
 If the procurator fiscal does not respond the evidence in the statement is taken as proven for the purposes of the trial.

 Right to change defence solicitors

 If a defence solicitor does not provide legal advice or refuses to undertake requested precognitions, the accused has a right to change solicitors.

 Right to complain to the Scottish Legal Complaints Commission (SLCC)

-If a solicitor refuses to undertake precognition interviews for the defence of the case the accused has a right to complain to the Scottish Legal Complains Commission.
+If a solicitor refuses to undertake precognition interviews for the defence of the case the accused has a right to complain to the Scottish Legal Complaints Commission.